Sustainability Frameworks & Models (HL IB ESS OLD COURSE - IGNORE)

 • Provides clear boundaries based on scientific understanding of Earth systems

-2. Highlights need for comprehensive action:
+2. Highlights of the need for comprehensive action:

 • Shifts focus beyond climate change (which dominates current discussion) to address other critical environmental issues